image layer tutorial

 Because the contrast limits are defined by two values the corresponding slider has two handles, one the adjusts the smaller value, one that adjusts the larger value.

 As of right now adjusting the contras limits has no effect for

-If no contrast limits are passed then napari will compute them.
-If your data is small then napari will just take the minimum and maximum values across your entire image.
-If your data is very large, this operation can be very time consuming and so if you have passed an image pyramid then napari will just use the top level of that pyramid, or it will use the minimum and maximum values across the top, middle, and bottom slices of your image.
-In general if working with big images it is recommended you explicitly set the contrast limits if you can.
+If no contrast limits are passed, then napari will compute them.
+If your data is small, then napari will just take the minimum and maximum values across your entire image.
+If your data is exceptionally large, this operation can be very time consuming and so if you have passed an image pyramid then napari will just use the top level of that pyramid, or it will use the minimum and maximum values across the top, middle, and bottom slices of your image.
+In general, if working with big images it is recommended you explicitly set the contrast limits if you can.

 Currently if you pass contrast limits as a keyword argument to a layer then full extent of the contrast limits range slider will be set to those values.

 All our layers support a visibility toggle that allows you to set the

 visible property of each layer.